 Let’s look at the other Gartley patterns:

 Figure 16.
 Classic bearish Gartley butterfly EGBP/USD (H4).

-ZUP indicator which can be downloaded above gave a signal to sell EUR/GBP asset in H4 timeframe.
+ZUP indicator which can be downloaded above gave a signal to sell EUR/GBP assets in the H4 timeframe.
 It showed a classic bearish Gartley butterfly.
 In the red triangle, you can apply Fibonacci retracement to find the exact entry to the market.

 The most well-known Gartley patterns including a description of Gartley butterfly are described in the post.
-We’ve also showed how to bullish and bearish signals of butterfly pay their way on Forex.
-In addition, we’ve provided a possibility to download ZUP indicator that detects these candlestick patterns automatically on any timeframe, which facilitates the trader’s work much.
+We’ve also shown how to bullish and bearish signals of butterfly pay their way on Forex.
+Also, we’ve provided a possibility to download the ZUP indicator that detects these candlestick patterns automatically on any timeframe, which facilitates the trader’s work much.
 You should follow your risk and money management, and soon you’ll see much more profitable trades.